-Manual Backups will work for a small website with a small number of viewers and a small staff, but as your website audience and staff grows in size, you can seldom afford to allow your website to go offline.
-Whilst manual Backups offer more choice, it is definitely more cumbersome to keep manually backing up your website.
+Manual backups will work for a small website with a small number of viewers and a small staff, but as your website audience and staff grows in size, you can seldom afford to allow your website to go offline.
+Whilst manual backups offer more choice, it is definitely more cumbersome to keep manually backing up your website.
 You can read more about to how to use manual backups in our full guide on how to backup WordPress.

 Generally website admins are far too busy to manually back up their websites and failure to backup regularly can leave your website susceptible to avoidable downtime, should your website lose any data or fall victim to a hack.
 Or if your host’s servers come under attack physical (Any natural disaster, take your pick) or otherwise.
 For a website with a respectably large audience, it is best that you use a premium back up service or plugin.
 And even if your website isn’t a very popular one, you should still employ a free plugin at the very least.

-A back up service provided by Automattic, founded by Matt Mullenweg.
-VaultPress provides a plethora of back up choices ranging from the most basic starting at $5/mo to the advanced priced at $29/mo.
+The official backup service provided by Automattic, VaultPress provides a plethora of back up choices ranging from the most basic starting at $2/mo to the advanced priced at $20/mo.
 In fact, we trust VaultPress to backup WPExplorer each and everyday.

 VaultPress can create and hold an up to date copy of your website with daily/realtime syncing of all your WordPress content and provide automated restore options.
 In addition, a security scan is performed to keep you informed of any possible threats to site security.